AstarNetwork/astar-docs/docs/wasm/sc-dev/libs.md

 ## OpenBrush

 [OpenBrush] is a library for smart contract development on ink!.
-It intends to be like OpenZeppellin for ink!.
+It intends to be like OpenZeppellin for Solidity.

 It provides standard contracts based on [PSPs], as well as useful contracts and Rust macros to help you build ink! smart contracts.